Hi Besties!

 Sourdough bread freezes well.
 Wrap the part you wish to save (or a whole loaf!) completely in Saran Wrap and I recommend you also put the wrapped bread into a ziplock bag with as much air pushed out of it as possible.

-To refresh, allow loaf to come to room temperature, run under water quickly, then place in a preheated (375 - 400 degrees Fahrenheit) oven for approximately 10-15 minutes or until desired consistency has been reached.
+To refresh, allow loaf to come to room temperature, run under water quickly, then place in a preheated (375 - 400 degrees Fahrenheit) oven for approximately 10 minutes or so, until desired consistency has been reached.

 (Don’t skip the water step!
-It will need it to steam the loaf in the oven for a soft center !)
+It will need it to steam the loaf in the oven for a soft center and crispy crunchy crust!)